 To that end, Chapter 13 Writing for General Audiences will cover strategies for getting your message across to a general audience and explain how that differs from academic writing.
 Chapter 14 Professional Portfoliowill delve into some specific genres for applying for jobs (such as resumes, cover letters, and online profiles) and graduate schools (CVs and personal statements).
 In Chapter 16 Public Texts, you'll learn about other typical genres for general audiences such as strategies for writing effective memos, emails, social media posts, blog posts, infographics, and opinion editorials.
 And finally, Chapter 16 Presentations will take you through the steps to creating a killer presentation--whether a traditional oral presentation or a poster presentation.

-We hope this textbook will give you the skills you need to succeed in your future at the university and in your career.
+We believe this textbook will give you the skills you need to succeed in your future at the university, in your career, and in life.